Electrostatic precipitator: Types

+Described below is the high-voltage, single-stage precipitator, which is widely used in minerals processing operations.
+The low-voltage, two-stage precipitator is generally used for filtration in air-conditioning systems.

-Plate and bar precipitator
+Plate and bar

+The majority of electrostatic precipitators installed are the plate type.
+Particles are collected on flat, parallel surfaces that are 8 to 12 in.
+(20 to 30 cm) apart, with a series of discharge electrodes spaced along the centerline of two adjacent plates.
+The contaminated gases pass through the passage between the plates, and the particles become charged and adhere to the collection plates.
+Collected particles are usually removed by rapping the plates and deposited in bins or hoppers at the base of the precipitator.

 The most basic precipitator contains a row of thin vertical wires, and followed by a stack of large flat metal plates oriented vertically, with the plates typically spaced about 1 cm to 18 cm apart, depending on the application.
 The air stream flows horizontally through the spaces between the wires, and then passes through the stack of plates.

 A negative voltage of several thousand volts is applied between wire and plate.
 If the applied voltage is high enough, an electric corona discharge ionizes the air around the electrodes, which then ionizes the particles in the air stream.

 The ionized particles, due to the electrostatic force, are diverted towards the grounded plates.
 Particles build up on the collection plates and are removed from the air stream.

 A two-stage design (separate charging section ahead of the collecting section) has the benefit of minimizing ozone production, which would adversely affect the health of personnel working in enclosed spaces.
 For shipboard engine rooms where gearboxes generate an oil mist, two-stage ESP's are used to clean the air, improving the operating environment and preventing buildup of flammable oil fog accumulations.
 Collected oil is returned to the gear lubricating system.

+Tubular

+Tubular precipitators consist of cylindrical collection electrodes with discharge electrodes located on the axis of the cylinder.
+The contaminated gases flow around the discharge electrode and up through the inside of the cylinders.
+The charged particles are collected on the grounded walls of the cylinder.
+The collected dust is removed from the bottom of the cylinder.

+Tubular precipitators are often used for mist or fog collection or for adhesive, sticky, radioactive, or extremely toxic materials.

+Components

+The four main components of all electrostatic precipitators are: